open-compass/VLMEvalKit/docs/en/Development.md

 Example PR: **Math-Vision Benchmark** ([#292](https://github.com/open-compass/VLMEvalKit/pull/292/files))

+In VLMEvalKit, benchmarks are organized as dataset classes.
+When you try to implement a new benchmark, you can either reuse existing dataset classes (*e.g.*, You can reuse `ImageMCQDataset` when implementing a new multi-choice benchmark), or support a new dataset class.
+Each dataset must have the following two member functions (either reuse the one of the parent class or implement your own):

+- `build_prompt(self, line)`: The function input `line` is an integer (the sample index) or a `pd.Series` object (the raw record of the sample).
+The function outputs a `multi-modal message`, serving as the input of an MLLM.
+The `multi-modal message` is an interleaved list of multi-modal messages adopting the following format (the example includes an image and a text message): `[dict(type='image', value=IMAGE_PTH), dict(type='text', value=prompt)]`.
+- `evaluate(self, eval_file,  **judge_kwargs)`: The function input `eval_file` is the MLLM prediction (typically in `.xlsx` format).
+If the benchmark requires an external LLM (typically GPT) for evaluation, then `judge_kwargs` can pass the arguments for the LLM.
+The function outputs the benchmark evaluation results (metrics) in the form of `dict` or `pd.DataFrame`.

+We then brief the typical steps to implement a new benchmark under VLMEvalKit:

 ### 1. Prepare your benchmark tsv file

 Currently, we organize a benchmark as one single TSV file.
 During inference, the data file will be automatically downloaded from the definited `DATASET_URL` link to `$LMUData` file (default path is `$HOME/LMUData`, if not set explicitly).
 You can upload the prepared TSV file to a downloadable address (e.g., Huggingface) or send it to us at <opencompass@pjlab.org.cn>.
 We will assist in uploading the dataset to the server.
 You can also customize `LMUData` path in the environment variable `LMUData=/path/to/your/data`.